 - 1. Appreciate God's love and creative genius through the musical diversities in African Cultures. - 2.
-Know the musical traditions of Africa with regard to historical, social, and cultural backgrounds. - 3.
+Know the theoretical models and approaches to the study of African music with regard to historical, social, and cultural backgrounds. - 3.
 Analyze the systems for classification of African musical instruments. - 4.
 Identify the African approach to musical organization, musical practice, and significant aspect of style. - 5.
 Develop sound musical discrimination. - 6.
 Listen appreciatively. - 7.
 Analyze and interpret African music effectively. - 8.
 Develop a solid foundation for continued learning in the area of interest.